Give Your Gut a Boost With Good Bacteria

 No, Not All Probiotics Are The Same

 Some probiotics are much better than others.
-“The best, most natural forms of probiotics are fermented foods,” says Lisa Ganjhu, DO, a gastroenterologist at New York University Langone Medical Center.
+“The best, most natural forms of probiotics are fermented foods,” says Lisa Ganjhu, a gastroenterologist at New York University Langone Medical Center.
 Fortified foods, such as probiotic-enhanced dough, may deliver fewer of the good guys, since the manufacturing process can kill off many of the healthy live cultures.

 The amount and kind of live cultures per bite will vary, but words like raw, lacto-fermented, or unpasteurized on the packaging indicate that the bacteria haven’t been killed off during the manufacturing process.
 Look for yogurt with the “live active cultures” seal; this indicates that it has not been heated after the fermentation process and contains at least 100 million cultures per gram (or 10 million cultures per gram for frozen yogurt).

-So Which Ones Should I Eat?
+So Which Ones Should You Eat?

-In my new book 20 Pounds Younger, I detail the probiotic-friendly foods to track down at your grocery store.
+In my book 20 Pounds Younger, I detail the probiotic-friendly foods to track down at your grocery store.
 Here’s a sneak peak: besides yogurt, some common fermented foods include kefir (a fermented milk drink), sauerkraut (plus it counts as a veggie!), kombucha (fermented, sweetened black and/or green tea), kimchi (spicy pickled cabbage), miso soup, and fermented pickles.
 It’s great if you can eat some fermented foods every day, but two or three times a week is a good place to start.

 A study published in the British Journal of Nutrition found that eating sauerkraut may help prevent cancer.
 Sauerkraut goes with more than hot dogs and Reuben sandwiches: you can eat it as a stand-alone side dish (it’s a great substitute for slaw), on top of lean chicken sausage and veggie or portobello burgers, or added to stir-fries (after cooking, to avoid killing the good bacteria).
-“Sauerkraut adds a sour note,” says nutritionist Dawn Jackson Blatner, RD.
+“Sauerkraut adds a sour note,” says nutritionist Dawn Jackson Blatner.
 “Chefs call it a brightener—it makes the flavor pop.”

-Miso, a staple in Japanese cooking, is a paste made of fermented soybeans — and is also a good source of probiotics.
+Miso, a staple in Japanese cooking, is a paste made of fermented soybeans, and is also a good source of probiotics.

-What If I Don’t Like This Stuff?
+What If You Don’t Like This Stuff?

 If you aren’t getting enough probiotics from your daily diet, a supplement can make up the difference.
 Most supplements contain Lactobacillus and Bifidobacterium, although you’ll see some with more strains (sometimes called “mega probiotics”).
 These pumped-up versions aren’t necessarily better, but some experts say it’s a good idea to switch supplements every month or two.

-Align contains Bifantis, a patented strain of bacteria that helps maintain digestive balance
+Align contains Bifantis, a patented strain of bacteria that helps maintain digestive balance.

-Florastor alleviates antibiotic-related diarrhea and may help boost the immune system, making this a smart choice when traveling, says Dr. Reid
+Florastor alleviates antibiotic-related diarrhea and may help boost the immune system, making this a smart choice when traveling, says Dr. Reid.

-Rephresh Pro-B is the only probiotic clinically shown to balance yeast and bacteria daily
+Rephresh Pro-B is the only probiotic clinically shown to balance yeast and bacteria daily.